muchimi/JoystickGremlinEx/README.md

 | Highlight swaps device tabs | Changes input tabs automatically (this is a recommended) |

 As of 13.40.14ex, GremlinEx also has an option to display input repeaters as well for all joystick hardware inputs showing live axis position as well as button state.

+As of 13.40.16ex, GremlinEx has an input options bar at the bottom right of the main window to easily toggle highlighting options without going to the options dialog or using the hotkeys.

 <!-- TOC --><a name="button-detect-only-overrides"></a>